flimflam-austin/hugo-cms-test/content/quick_reads/20181127-18-11-27-sexual-misconduct-on-campus/index.md

       to the school’s education program or activity.’
     _key: card-4-614219e6-f810-4a4d-afd3-9c19f00ab89e
   - order: 4
+    useCheckmark: false
     body: >-
       > “… my focus was, is, and always will be on ensuring that every student can learn in a safe and nurturing environment.
-That starts with having **clear policies and fair processes that every student can rely on.**
-      Every survivor of sexual violence must be taken seriously, and every student accused of sexual misconduct must know that guilt is not predetermined.”
+That starts with having**clear policies and fair processes that every student can rely on.** Every survivor of sexual violence must be taken seriously, and every student accused of sexual misconduct must know that guilt is not predetermined.”

       Sec. of Education Betsy DeVos
     _key: card-5-40547023-5e23-4718-8798-1223bf51653b
   - order: 5
+    useCheckmark: false
     body: >-
-      > "… something like **one in five women will be victims of sexual assault on campuses,** and cases of false accusations are exceedingly rare.
-But when you hear folks in the current administration talk about issues of sexual harassment or assault, what one hears from them is **the implication that false accusations are a rampant problem and that is false."**
+      > "… something like**one in five women will be victims of sexual assault on campuses,** and cases of false accusations are exceedingly rare.
+But when you hear folks in the current administration talk about issues of sexual harassment or assault, what one hears from them is**the implication that false accusations are a rampant problem and that is false."**

       Fmr.
 Sec. of Education John King.
 Jr
     _key: card-6-b9ab0eb2-342c-474d-913c-43bedfbca386
   - order: 6
+    useCheckmark: true
     body: >-
       Some ask whether or not sexual crimes in college should be handled by universities at all or instead, immediately turned over to law